“Now we exhort you, brethren, warn those who are unruly, comfort the fainthearted, uphold the weak, be patient with all“

-The word “unruly” signifies to not keep order.
-Secular Greek used this term in the military for someone who did not keep rank, an insubordinate.
+The word “unruly” signifies not to keep order.
+Secular Greek used this term in the military for someone who did not keep rank and insubordinate.
 Certain church members did not keep rank in Thessalonica.
-There is a rank of leadership and these believers did not honor that rank.
+There is a rank of leadership, and these believers did not honor that rank.
 They carried an insubordinate spirit and knew little about the discipline of following leaders.
 Some Christians are lawless in the local church.

-It is wrong to act disorderly in the local church so leaders in the local church must admonish people who disrupt unity in the church.
+It is wrong to act disorderly in the local church, so leaders in the local church must admonish people who disrupt unity.
 The context implies that some Thessalonians did not respect their leadership (5:11-12).
 They were out of step with the vision and goals of the church.

 It is the responsibility of the mature to admonish those who rebel against the leaders of the church.